 Nessa and Fredie have been watching TV waiting for their mother to return so they could all have supper before going out to the fair.
 Suddenly their TV show stops and they are faced with this scene of a house falling on their mother – she is dead!

 The two run out of the house to where the event happened, only to find many of the villagers there watching and giving their opinions.
-Glinda the good witch saw them and goes over to them.
+Glinda the good witch saw them and went over to them.
 She is so helpful and kind even though the children know their mother disliked Glinda intensely, perhaps even hated her.
 They were glad Glinda was there with them.
 She told them what had happened to their mother and offered to help them both.
 The two children were so thankful.
 Their mother was the only family they had.
 Glinda was sharing with them all the things that would need to be taken care of.
 They could hardly think of what to do next.
 They were both in shock.

-Glinda asked them if their mother had ever discussed with them her wishes for when she died?
+Glinda asked them if their mother had ever discussed with them her wishes for when she died.
 They both shook their heads and replied No, they said when asked, their mother had always replied that she would never die, she would live forever and they weren’t to worry about it.

 A very common mistake, Glinda thinks, everyone more or less hopes that but we know we will all die someday, we just never know when.
 We think that we can deal with it tomorrow, but of course, we know that day never comes.

 Glinda tells them they should all have a cup of hot sweet tea.
 They were all in shock and the sweet tea would help them.
-She goes off to prepare the tea and asks Nessa to get a pen and paper so they could write everything down and make a plan of what needed to be done.
+She goes off to prepare the tea and asks Nessa to get a pen and paper so they can write everything down and make a plan of what needs to be done.
 Glinda asked them a total of 87 questions.
 All necessary and part of the planning process.

-Now came the hard part, Glinda said they would need to think about whether their mother would have wanted to be buried or cremated?
+Now came the hard part, Glinda said they would need to think about whether their mother would have wanted to be buried or cremated.
 A pity their mother hadn’t completed that part too.
 This was the hardest on the children.
 It would be hard for any family member to have to deal with.
-Then they would have to decide what type of casket, where they would bury her, and would there be a funeral?
+Then they would have to decide what type of casket, where they would bury her, and whether would there be a funeral.
 Glinda felt she would leave these questions until tomorrow.
 She suggested that the children could come home with her so as not to be on their own.
 Although they were 19 & 20 and considered adults, they could stay there alone she thought but it would be nicer for them to have someone else around.
 They agreed to go with her and off they went.